tokcum/tokcum.github.io/index.markdown

 products on a daily base?
 For me it meant to leave my comfort zone.
 I wondered how I could approach the topic, how to climb a steep learning curve quickly and how to break it down into "digestible" pieces.

+As I'm used to conducting trainings for professionals and to accompanying apprentices and students in their learning process, I thought about building upon my teaching experience by externalizing my own learning process in becoming a software developer.

 My blog is about this journey.
 It aims to jump start your journey to become a software developer especially if you didn't start your career in this field.